endyrubbin/AAStream/README.md

 ## About
 **AA Stream** is an unofficial and unsupported device screen mirroring application inspired by [AAMirror](https://github.com/slashmax/AAMirror) for Android Auto.

-**Use it with causion!
-I don't take any responsibility for the missuse of the application.
+**Use it with caution!
+I don't take any responsibility for the misuse of the application.
 You have been warned.**

 ## Prerequisites and usage
 #### To use this application: